shruthikbcharantimutt/neura-spacex-assignment/README.md

 # Prerequistries:
-  1. Please make sure you have installed nodeJS.
+  1. Node.js: Make sure Node.js is installed on your system.
+You can download it from Node.js official website(https://nodejs.org/en).
-  2. Make sure your MongoDB server is running and accessible from your application.<br/>
+  2. MongoDB: Make sure MongoDB is installed and running on your system.
+You can download it from MongoDB official website(https://www.mongodb.com/try/download/community).
-     To download mongoDB server : Go to the MongoDB Download Center(https://www.mongodb.com/try/download/community).
+  * Note:Ensure MongoDB server is running.
+You can start it using the following command:

 # How to run Backed:
 1. cd backend